Made 'Enola Holmes' for little Fleabags: Harry Bradbeer on giving Sherlock story a feminist spin | Entertainment

 Bonham Carter as Eudoria was a no-brainer as Bradbeer said he needed somebody who could have plausibly produced the most brilliant, but eccentric and dysfunctional children.
 "Helen had some wonderful ideas, like Eudoria started the pipe tradition in the family, she was the one who smoked pipe as a child.
 So it was her pipe Sherlock takes on to use in his life," he said of the actor, known for playing diverse roles like Bellatrix Lestrange in "Harry Potter" films, The Red Queen in 2010's "Alice in Wonderland" to Princess Margaret in the Netflix series "The Crown".

 Early reviews of "Enola Holmes" have been positive with many predicting a sequel and Bradbeer doesn't deny the possibility.
 "I'd love to if that happens.
-That's that would be amazing."
+That would be amazing."
 Also starring Fiona Shaw, Louis Partridge, Adeel Akhtar and Susie Wokoma, "Enola Holmes" is scheduled to be released on Wednesday.